ClaudioESSilva/claudioessilva.github.io/content/post/2017-09-12-someone-is-not-following-the-best-practices-dbatools-and-pester-dont-lie.md

 ### Checking the MaxMemory configuration

 Now, that you have seen how to do it for one command, you can start exploring the other ones.
 As I said in the beginning of this post we will also check the MaxMemory setting for each instance.
 We will use the [Get-DbaMaxMemory](https://dbatools.io/functions/get-dbamaxmemory/).
 From the help page we can see the description that says:
-<blockquote>This command retrieves the SQL Server ‘Max Server Memory’ configuration setting as well as the total physical installed on the server.
+> This command retrieves the SQL Server ‘Max Server Memory’ configuration setting as well as the total physical installed on the server.
 Let's run it through our two instances:

 ``` powershell